 Waste audits can unlock missing revenue streams and potential savings.
 By reducing what is going into your trash, you may also be able to reduce your waste hauling fees, which are increasing all the time.
 Your recyclables might even have value on the market.

-- Case study: A global consumer products brand discovered breakdowns in their program that resulted in lot of waste.
+- One global consumer products brand discovered breakdowns in their program that resulted in a lot of waste.
 Not only did the waste audit uncover a sizable revenue stream for them, it also revealed potential savings of up to 33% of their annual waste hauling costs.
-Without conducting a waste audit, the company’s program could have continued to be underutilized, resulting in needless waste and years of lost savings.
+Without conducting an audit, the company’s program could have continued to be underutilized, resulting in needless waste and years of lost savings.

 - Another company we worked with decided to implement an organics program after a waste audit revealed that a large percentage of their trash was made up of food scraps.
 As a result, their waste load is now 25% lighter.

 - A client decided to eliminate disposable coffee cups after a waste audit revealed that nearly 30% of their waste volume was made up of these cups.